getampt/docs/building-blocks/params.md

 ---
 title: Params
-description: Ampt provides a built-in paramater store that allows us to store the keys encrpyted and only available during runtime.
+description: Built-in paramater store to keep the keys encrpyted and make them available only during runtime.
 ---

 Ampt's built-in parameter store allows developers to store the parameters in a secure way, and to use them programmatically with `params` interface of Ampt SDK.
 All the parameters are encrypted both at transit and at rest and only decrypted during runtime.